-- It suffices to enforce single-peakedness for triples of alternatives. - Moulin (1980) gives a characterisation of the class of voting rules that are strategy-proof for single-peaked domains: median-voter rule + addition of "phantom peaks" - Sen's triplewise value restriction is more powerful and also guarantees Condorcet winners and strategy-proofness: for any triple of alternatives (x, y, z), there exist an x^{} ∈ {x, y, z} and a value v^{} ∈ { "best", "middle", "worst" } such that x^{} never has value v^{} wrt. (x, y, z) for any voter.
+- It suffices to enforce single-peakedness for triples of alternatives. - Moulin (1980) gives a characterisation of the class of voting rules that are strategy-proof for single-peaked domains: median-voter rule + addition of "phantom peaks" - Sen's triplewise value restriction is more powerful and also guarantees strategy-proofness: for any three alternatives (x, y, z), there exist an x\ ∈ {x, y, z} and a value v\ ∈ { "best", "middle", "worst" } such that x\ never has value v\ w.r.t. (x, y, z) for any voter. - The aforementioned strategy-proofness result for the Vickrey auction may also be cast as a result for a domain restriction.